 Brand Mars Hill as the “healthiest place to live” in the County.
 Identify the location for and construct and/or improve and connect snowmobiling, cross country skiing, mountain biking, and walking trails to create new destinations for tourists/travelers and as an attraction for current and new residents.

+Policy: Maintain scenic views.VI.K.22.

+Continue to preserve the Town’s traditional village and working rural landscape pattern of development, laid out in the Town’s Future Land Use Plan.

+When development is proposed in areas identified with important scenic views (see Scenic Views Map), the Planning Board will consider the impacts of the proposed development on the views and encourage the developer to adjust his or her development plans to minimize negative impacts on the views.

+Periodically monitor impacts of development on Mars Hills’ scenic landscape and, if negative impacts are observed, undertake a more rigorous scenic views inventory and consider stronger regulatory protections as appropriate.

 Policy: Seek opportunities to regularly communicate with nearby communities in Canada and create/participate in shared projects.

 Actively look for opportunities to communicate and work with nearby Canadian communities.